NikolVasileva/ReactJS-Excersise-2/README.md

 - [x] Creating Preloader componets and add it to App.jsx ✅
 - [x] Creating Header component and add it to App.jsx ✅
 - [x] Creating Welcome Area and add it to App.jsx ✅
+- [x] Creating Features and add it to App.jsx ✅